manevpe/manager-1-2-1-guide/README.md

  - motivation
  - share, discuss and align on company/team vision, plans, strategy

-You don't have to cover each of these topics every time, but make sure you don't postpone anyone for too long.
+You don't have to cover each of these topics every time, but make sure you don't postpone any one for too long.
 For example, you might give and receive feedback every 3 months or so, but don't postpone it for more than an year.

 Here is a good chart of what people value in their work - you can use it as an inspiration to define expected outcomes of your 1-2-1 meetings:
 ![employee-needs](https://user-images.githubusercontent.com/3693244/205859665-9913fe7f-8b72-43b9-ab63-b6bde0d65bcf.jpg)

 ---

-## Dos
+## DOs
-Prepare your questions and topics in advance
+Do prepare your questions and topics in advance
-Make notes during or after the meeting.
+Do make notes during or after the meeting.
-Make action plans for the next meeting.
-Do check in on them.
+Do make action plans for the next meeting.
+Check in on the plans from the previous time.
 Do make sure people feel comfortable to share their opinion freely and ask any question.
 Do leave the other person to talk more than you.
 Do share on your own - you can't expect only the other person to share.

 ---

-## Don'ts:
+## DON'Ts:
 Don't skip the meeting without a good reason.
 Don't use the 1-2-1 meeting as a status report - you should utilize the time for more personal discusssions, and less about progress on current tasks.
 Don't steal the conversation - you should be predominently listening and asking questions.